Blecki/dwarfcorp/README.md

 To build and run in the game on a windows PC, you must do the following:

 ### Building for XNA on Windows
-1. Download and install the XNA Game Studio 4.0 library
+1. Download and install the XNA Game Studio 4.0 library (or [MXA](https://mxa.codeplex.com/) if you are running Windows 8 or higher)
 2. Download and install Visual Studio.
 The project files were created for Visual Studio Professional 2013.
 Earlier versions may not work.
 "Express" versions may also not work.
 3. Open `DwarfCorp.sln` in Visual Studio
 4. Set `DwarfCorpXNA` as the `StartUp` project.